hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 ## Are headlamps waterproof or watertight?
 Not every headlamp is watertight.
 Some headlamps are only splash proof.
 Have a look at the IPX rating which indicates how watertight a headlamp is.

 ---

+Disclaimer: We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new products.
+This blog post contains affiliate links.

+---